Cilantro Lime Rice

 Ingredient Notes

-Rice – My go-to rice is jasmine rice, but you can also use long grain white rice or basmati rice.
+Rice – My go-to rice is either jasmine rice or basmati rice, but you can also use regular long grain white rice.

 Garlic powder – Garlic powder is both convenient and a time saver.
 If you prefer to use fresh garlic use 1-2 cloves minced or grated.

-Water or broth – You can make this rice recipe with either water or broth.
-I like to use low sodium chicken broth, but either way the rice will be flavorful and delicious.
+Water or broth – You can make this cilantro lime rice recipe with either water or broth.
+I like to use low sodium chicken broth for a more savory flavor, but if you want it to have a Chipotle copycat taste stick with water.

 Cilantro – If you aren’t using the cilantro the day you use it, chop off the ends and remove the twist tie or rubber band.
 Store the bunch of cilantro in a glass of water (like a bouquet of flowers) and cover it loosely with a plastic bag.